 How to find large files on macOS Sierra

-1. Go to Apple Menu (an apple icon in the left bottom corner) and choose Storage.
+1. Go to Apple Menu (an apple icon in the left bottom corner) and choose About This Mac.

-2. Here you will see a Manage button in the right corner.
+2. Switch to the Storage tab.
+Here you will see a Manage button in the right corner.
 Click this button.

 3. In the next window, you will see Storage Optimizing suggestions.
 Here are four options.
 Go to Reduce Clutter and click Review files to view the largest files and old files that are longer required.